© 2025 Connecticut Public

 Elena Mihaly, Conservation Law Foundation

-Mihaly on Wednesday made CLF’s case to the Vermont Climate Council, a 23-person panel created by the Legislature to help Vermont chart an emissions reduction strategy.
+Mihaly on Wednesday made CLF’s case to two subcommittees of the Vermont Climate Council, a 23-person panel created by the Legislature to help Vermont chart an emissions reduction strategy.

 “And what’s frankly so alarming is that the agency has spent the past year telling the Climate Council, the leaders of our state Legislature and the public that we are on track, that it does not need any new rules or updates to ensure meeting the 2025 mandate,” she said.